brainstormforce/header-footer-elementor/readme.txt

 - Fix: Blank header being displayed when only footer is translated using WPML.

 = 1.1.0 =
-- New: Rename plugin to be Header Footer & Blocks builder as now thee blocks templates can be used as shortcodes.
+- New: Rename plugin to be Header Footer & Blocks builder as now the blocks templates can be used as shortcodes.
 - New: Add templates before the footer for Astra Theme.
 Options for other themes will be coming soon.
 - New: Use templates (Blocks) anywhere in your content with the help of shortcodes.
 - Improvement: Improved the UI of the metabox for Header Footer post type.